szanata/lambda-toolkit/docs/epoch/index.md

 # Epoch

-Functions to help working with time
+Functions to help working with time.

 Namespace: `epoch.`